variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ### September 9th – Kizumba

-Kizumba is one of Colorado's longest performing and best Salsa bands.
+Kizumba is one of Colorado’s longest performing and best Salsa bands.
 Formed in 1990, the 12 piece salsa orchestra has performed across Colorado and internationally so put on your salsa shoes and join us on the 2nd for some hot, hot salsa!

 ### September 16th – My favorite Bands Festival

 Two bands will be cover their favorite bands.
 Rumor has it that this you you’ll be treated to The Talking Heads and Aretha Franklin!!

 ### Sponsors:

 High Country -Coors, Corona, Blue Moon, Linenkugle / All Purpose Rentals iheart radio / Greeley Tribune